 - There are also lists of immediate cash relief funds for employees in various industries, such as:

-- FREE SIGNS.
-We are providing free custom signs (design and printing) for retailers and restaurants to hang in their doors and windows.
-Click here to see a draft of the sign.
-These signs can help communicate that while many businesses are partially closed, they are OPEN for online sales and ordering and requiring customers to observe safety measures.
+- FREE SIGNS & DECALS.
+We are providing free custom signs (design and printing) for retailers and restaurants to hang in their doors and windows, as well as free social distancing sidewalk decals.
+Click here to see a draft of the window sign and here to see a photo of the social distancing decals.
+These signs and decals can help communicate that many businesses are OPEN for online sales and ordering and that customers are expected to observe safety measures.
 This is a unified neighborhood-wide effort for area businesses to accomplish the following:

-- Help with the cost/logistics of getting nice, clear, professional signs in people’s windows
+- Help with the cost/logistics of getting nice, clear, professional signs in ground-floor windows with the same branding, in addition to your business hours, phone number/website, or other info

 - Unify efforts with a poster campaign that shows that the neighborhood is still open for business and we are all #GoldenTriangleDCStrong.